 Air Conditioning (AC) is available in all our villas.
 To help us save energy in Paxos, please use it sparingly.

 In Glyfada, you can see 2 beaches: Monodendri beach is just below the villas.
 Second is Glyfada beach, which can be reached by the path opposite the swimming pool.
 Most of the beaches on Paxos are pebble beaches.
-For your own comfort & safety, we advise you to wear jelly shoes or something similar.
+For your comfort & safety, we advise you to wear jelly shoes or something similar.
 The sunbeds on Monodendri beach are free for our clients.

-Boats can be rented from a large number of small boats hire companies in Loggos.
-There are boats ranging from 30HP to 50HP.
-There is no need to book in advance (EXCEPT IN Month of June, July, and August).
+You can rent your boat from a large number of small companies in Loggos.
+Boats ranging from 30HP to 50HP.
+There is no need to book in advance (EXCEPT in June, July, and August).

 Breakfast is served from 8.15 am - 10.15 am in our Glyfada Taverna by the beach.
-It is served as an extended continental buffet and there are fruits, fresh local bread, fresh white and brown rolls, cake, croissants, several kinds of cereals, Greek yogurt with peaches, honey, several tastes of marmalades, cheese, ham, salami, cooked eggs, coffee, tea, fresh milk, orange juice (instant) available.
+Our breakfast is served as an extended continental buffet.
+We serve fruits, fresh local bread, fresh white and brown rolls, cake, croissants, several kinds of cereals, Greek yogurt with peaches, honey, several tastes of marmalades, cheese, ham, salami, cooked eggs, coffee, tea, fresh milk and orange juice (instant)..
 It’s a great start to the day, so make sure you don’t miss it.

-Glyfada Beach villas have their own rent a car company and cars can be rented or online through our website or from the reception too.
+Glyfada Beach villas have also a rent a car company and cars can be rented or online through our website www.paxosrentacar.gr or from the reception.
 Car hire starts from approx €176 per week, or you can rent one for just a few days.
 It is a great way to explore the island and do some sightseeing.

 Sun beds are available by the 2 swimming pools and on Monodendri Beach for GBV clients.
 They’re very comfy, but please put them back after use!